fgsanlop/fgsanlop/README.md

 # **Hello friend, hello friend... 🤖**

-I am **Fernando Sánchez**, 24 years old and just graduated from IT engineering.
+I am **Fernando Sánchez**.
+24 years old.
+Just graduated from IT engineering.

 Here are some things that I love about programming: